 We sometimes hear from clients who ask whether it makes sense to take out a personal loan in order to pay off credit cards or medical bills or some other pressing debt.

-The first point our bankruptcy lawyers in Los Angeles want to point out is that this is not “paying off” debt.
+The first point our bankruptcy lawyers in Woodland Hills want to point out is that this is not “paying off” debt.
 Rather‚ it’s a form of restructuring it‚ and there are times when it makes smart financial sense to do so.
 However‚ there are other times when such actions are a signal that you need to begin exploring a more serious debt solution.

 We recognize that often for reasons beyond our clients’ control‚ credit card debts can quickly become unmanageable.
 It’s possible that a person might be able to wrangle them in by taking out a personal loan and transferring the debt from the card to the loan.
 This assumes that your credit score is decent enough to secure the loan to begin with.

 Usually‚ the reasons why you might consider such a move would be that you would have the potential to lower your monthly payment‚ usually by securing a lower interest rate.
 Be wary‚ though‚ because often‚ personal loans have a set deadline by which they need to be paid‚ while a credit card does not.
 That means that your minimum monthly payments could actually be increased if you have the balance transferred to a personal loan‚ as opposed to keeping it on a credit card.

 That said‚ if you find yourself routinely using one card to pay another or using repeated balance transfers as a way to help you stay afloat financially‚ it’s probably time to take a step back and reevaluate your approach.